foods-that-relieve-constipation-in-babies-and-toddlers

 I. Baby Constipation: Understanding the Basics

 Okay, so before we talk about how to help babies when they can’t poop, let’s talk about what it means.
-Baby constipation is when babies have poops that are not very often, and when they do come out, they can be super hard and hurt a lot.
-This can happen because of things like the food they eat, not drinking enough water, or when their daily routine changes.
+Baby constipation is when babies have poops that doesn’t come out very often, and when they do, it can be super hard and hurt a lot.
+This can happen because of factors like the food they eat, not drinking enough water, or changes in their daily routine.
 Having a poopy problem every now and then is normal, but if it keeps happening a lot, it can make babies feel bad and even cause health issues.

 II.
 Identifying the Culprits: Foods That Cause Constipation